elixirland/xlp-book-club-API/README.md

 - Each book can have multiple pages
 - Each page has text-only content
 - A book can have one active page (or none)
-- Book titles are not guarenteed to be unique

 **Note**: Do not worry to much about what it means for a page to be "active".
 In case it helps, you might interpret it as the chapter that was last read aloud by a teacher to their class.